Welcome to South Africa

 If you are interested in going ahead with this booking, we would require deposits or payments as follows either in the form of cash or cheque:

 Please ensure that the names given to us for reservations match the names in your passport, as hotels, sightseeing tour companies are very particular about name changes.
 Mismatched names may result in heavy amendment penalties.
 We strongly recommend travel insurance as part of your package – we have excellent rates with the world’s best companies – please let us know if you wish us to add this to your package.

-Internal flight: Economy class airfare from Capetown / Hoedspruit / Johannesburg.
+Internal flight: Economy class, Capetown / Hoedspruit / Johannesburg.

-2 nights accommodation in Kruger on double room occupancy.
+2 nights in Kruger based on twin sharing basis.

 Return airport transfers on private car.

 Excursion to Table Mountain by Cable Car Tickets